 WHERE condition;

-specifies which rows should be deleted.
-Only the rows for which the condition
+Here, table_name is the table you want to remove rows from, and condition specifies which rows should be deleted.
+Only the rows for which the condition evaluates to true will be removed.

-Let's use a sample Products
+Let's use a sample Products table to illustrate how DELETE works.

 Products Table:

-ProductID | ProductName | Category | Price | StockQuantity |
+| ProductID | ProductName | Category | Price | StockQuantity |

-101 | Eco Mug | Kitchenware | 12.50 | 55 |
+| 101 | Eco Mug | Kitchenware | 12.50 | 55 |

-102 | Wireless Mouse | Electronics | 25.00 | 30 |
+| 102 | Wireless Mouse | Electronics | 25.00 | 30 |

-103 | Notebook | Stationery | 3.75 | 150 |
+| 103 | Notebook | Stationery | 3.75 | 150 |

-104 | USB C Cable | Electronics | 8.00 | 75 |
+| 104 | USB C Cable | Electronics | 8.00 | 75 |

-105 | Desk Lamp | Home Goods | 35.00 | 20 |
+| 105 | Desk Lamp | Home Goods | 35.00 | 20 |

-106 | Stapler | Stationery | 5.50 | 0 |
+| 106 | Stapler | Stationery | 5.50 | 0 |

 Example 1: Deleting a Single Row by ID

 Suppose the 'Desk Lamp' (ProductID 105) has been discontinued.
-You can remove it using its unique ProductID
+You can remove it using its unique ProductID:

 DELETE FROM Products